How to Help Your Dog and Cat Lose Weight!

-- Feed him / her for their DESIRED body weight … not their current, overweight body weight.
-What does this mean ???
-If you have a 35 lb dog that should weight ~25 lbs, you need to look at the bag of dog food you are feeding and see what the recommendation is for a 25 lb dog … then feed that quantity !
+∙ Feed him / her for their DESIRED / Target body weight … NOT their current, overweight body weight.
+What does this mean?
+If you have a 35 lbs dog that should weight ~25 lbs, you need to look at the bag of dog food you are feeding and see what the recommendation is for a 25 lbs dog … then feed that quantity.
 The caloric density of every food is different.
-Higher quality foods require a smaller quantity of food (a good way to compare foods, by the way)
+Higher quality foods require a smaller quantity of food (a good way to compare the quality of different foods, by the way).

-- The recommended quantity to feed is what is recommended TOTAL per day.
+∙ The recommended quantity to feed is the recommended TOTAL per day.
 This total amount recommended assumes you are not feeding anything else.
-If you are going to give treats, then give less kibble!!!
+However, if you’re going to give treats or ‘table food’ (see my advice below), then give less kibble!

-- Also, there is a difference between an ‘even’ cup of food and a rounded, heaping amount of food!
+∙ There is a difference between an ‘even’ cup of food and a rounded, heaping cup of food.
 If you give a ‘heaping’ cup of food, then you may be adding ~4 to 10 extra pieces of kibble above the recommended amount.
-Doesn’t sound like much, but over the course of a year, that’s an extra 1500 to 3650 pieces of kibble per year !!!
-There are a lot of unwanted calories in that amount of food!
+Over the course of a year, that’s an extra 1500 to 3500 pieces of kibble per year!
+That’s a lot of unwanted calories.

-- Get rid of the MilkBone-type treats !!!
+∙ With dogs, get rid of the MilkBone-type treats!!!
 First, they DO NOT HELP KEEP TEETH CLEAN!
 Worse, they add a lot of unwanted calories + have no nutritional value at all!
-Likewise, trash the Pupperonis, LiverSnaps and other high calorie bombs.
+Likewise, trash the Pupperonis, LiverSnaps and other the other overly-processed, high calorie bombs that come in a box or bag!

-- What about giving fruits ?
-I definitely advise that you focus on giving vegetables.
-And NEVER give grapes or raisins since they can be very poisonous to some dogs (and we don’t know which dogs… so don’t take a foolish chance and find out the hard way).
+∙ What about giving fruits?
+Focus on giving vegetables.
+And NEVER give grapes or raisins since they can be very poisonous to some dogs (and we don’t know which dogs … so don’t take a foolish chance and find out the hard way).

-- Too many pet owners get hung up on “table food”.
-We all know in our heart of hearts that there is “good” table food… and “bad” table food.
+∙ Too many pet owners get hung up on giving “table food”.
+We all know in our heart of hearts that there is “good” table food … and “bad” table food.
 You know the difference.
-If you know that something is bad for you, don’t give it to your dog!
-If you know that something is good for you, then feel free to give it to that furry thing with the hopeful, expecting eyes.
+If you know that something is bad for you, don’t give it to your dog.
+If you know something is good for you (vegetables!), then feel free to give it.
+But remember to count the calories.

-- It goes without saying that activity and exercise are necessary… not only for burning calories, but also for maintaining joint health, mobility and flexibility!
+∙ It should go without saying that activity and exercise are necessary … not only for burning calories, but also for boosting the body’s metabolism (ability to use and burn calories) as well as maintaining joint health, mobility and flexibility.

-- Also, different diets work for different pets in different ways… just like people.
-Sometimes a calorie-restricted diet is not the answer, but perhaps a higher protein / no carbohydrate Atkins-style diet helps some dogs.
-You simply may have to experiment and be dedicated and disciplined to trying something consistently for a couple of months.
+∙ Also, different diets work for different pets in different ways … just like people.
+You may have to experiment and be dedicated and disciplined to trying something consistently for a minimum of 3-4 months.
+But don’t starve your pet into weight loss ~ let’s be sensible and give it time.
+It took months to years to get overweight … be patient when losing weight.

-- Oftentimes, the most difficult part of trying to get your pet to lose weight are other family members who refuse to get involved… or keep insisting on giving treats.
+∙ Oftentimes, the most difficult part of trying to get your pet to lose weight are other family members who refuse to get involved … or keep giving treats.
+You may have to have ‘the talk’ to get them on board with the weight loss plan.

-- If you are dedicated to trying to get your pet to lose weight, but aren’t having any success after a couple of months, then it could be a Thyroid deficiency, which can be tested with a blood sample at a full-service veterinary clinic.
-If your dog has a thyroid deficiency, these is medication (once or twice daily pills) that can manage the problem.
+∙ If you and your family are totally dedicated to getting your dog to lose weight, but you aren’t having any success after ~3 months, then it could be a Thyroid deficiency (hypothyroidism), which can be tested with a blood sample at a full-service veterinary clinic.
+If your dog has a thyroid deficiency, there is medication (twice daily pills) that can manage the problem.
+We rarely see hypothyroidism in cats.